Trey Mancini Player Props: Cubs vs. Pirates

 Trey Mancini At The Plate

-- Mancini is hitting .234 with seven doubles, four home runs and 16 walks.
+- Mancini is hitting .246 with nine doubles, four home runs and 18 walks.

-- In 55.6% of his games this season (30 of 54), Mancini has picked up at least one hit, and in nine of those games (16.7%) he recorded multiple hits.
+- In 57.1% of his 56 games this season, Mancini has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Mancini has had an RBI in 13 games this season (24.1%), including four multi-RBI outings (7.4%).
+- In 14 games this season (25.0%), Mancini has picked up an RBI, and in four of those games (7.1%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

-- In 15 of 54 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 28.6% of his games this season, with more than one run scored in 10.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.